 In a long term study on the VUCA skills of leaders (#2057), asked to describe a general decision-making process for resolving ill-structured real-life dilemmas, only 54.5% described an actual decision-making process.
 Often, a coherent decision-making process is mostly lacking and is replaced by a story that provides a sense in hindsight, meaning: people make up a story afterward that seems to come up with a process, explaining to others – and themselves- how they decided afterward.
 People think they have decided in a coherent way.
 This phenomenon is called “retrospective coherence”.
 Fun fact: that story depends a lot on the outcome of the decision: if a decision leads to success (the right ‘bet’) it tends to draw a completely different retrospective story than an outcome considered a failure.

 What if it’s complex?

 So, if people have difficulties with decision-making under normal circumstances, what happens when it gets complex?
 How can people, leaders, executives or consultants make decisions that match today’s complexity, taking and coordinating many different viewpoints?
 And, indeed, how do you make decisions in VUCA conditions when the outcome is inherently uncertain and cannot be predicted?

-We will help clients to improve their decision-making, choice-making, and sensemaking skills:
+We support clients to improve their decision-making, choice-making, and sensemaking skills: